-I mean, she said I could also right one.
+I mean, she said I could also write one.
 I don’t know if she meant to write my own with my own title, but I like this alternative better.
 I also don’t know why I haven’t used this photo before.
+(Looking back on this article, I actually use this photo everywhere – 08/12/2020)

 Kris Gage is a writer that I was instantly hooked as soon as I tead her work.
 Maybe it’s because reading her work, you get a sense of actually having a convversation with her.
 Even if you don’t feel that way, I do.
-Yet I want to suggest that you give it a try, she has plenty of followers that can attest to her writing prominence.
+Yet I want to suggest that you give her a read, she has plenty of followers that can attest to her writing prominence.

 In her article, she lists things that she is grateful for, like food, sex (I feel so jealous and equally so insufficient), and other things in her life.
 She has three lists, Food-Related, Psychologically/Personally and General.
 Before she goes through her list, she briefly explains her views on “gratefulness”, and what she believes is an annoyance of how some people express gratefulness.

 Like being grateful for the sun or laughter, for example.
-I am grateful for laughter, I can’t lie, comedy is my life (all Joker references can fuck off).
+I am grateful for laughter, I can’t lie, comedy is my life (please refrain from all Joker references).

-I mean you can simply enjoy life, and not really get into the fine details.
-That’s your choice, no argument there, but to be able to experience the finer details, and express it through language is truly living life to it’s potential (at least in my mind).
+I mean, you can simply enjoy life, and not really get into the fine details.
+That’s your choice, no argument there, but to also be able to experience the finer things, and express it through language is truly living life to the fullest (at least in my mind).
+You don’t have to be wealthy to do this, but wealth brings a lot of experiences with more ease.

 Which brings me to list a few things that I am grateful for, at this point in my life; let’s go!